 You also need to get immediate medical treatment and record that treatment.
 This also proves that your injuries were real and caused by the accident.

-Punitive Damages
+Punitive Damages in Maritime Lawsuits

 The main reason to file a lawsuit when you’re injured on the job is to get compensatory damages or money to cover the costs that arose from the injury.

-However, a maritime lawsuit may also result in punitive damages meant to punish the responsible party.
+However, a maritime lawsuit may also result in punitive damages to punish the responsible party.
 Whether or not these damages will be applied in your lawsuit depends on the jurisdiction and the judge overseeing your case.

 Finding a Maritime Lawyer